aarontburn/nexus-core/docs/getting_started/tutorial/react/2 ReactRenderer.md

 ---

 Regardless, everything from here is standard React.
 You can learn more about the React API on their [official website](https://react.dev/learn).

+## Next Steps
+Learn about the various [CLI commands](./3%20ReactCommands.md) you may use during development.